 In the CD, you didn’t need to “represent,” because the neighborhood represented you.

-The pessimism is striking for a city in which blacks are no longer forced into a single part of town, where there once was an African-American mayor, Norm Rice, and an African-American county executive, Ron Sims.
+The pessimism is striking for a city in which Black people are no longer forced into a single part of town, where there once was an African-American mayor, Norm Rice, and an African-American county executive, Ron Sims.

 “What we ought to do is, we all should go to City Hall and make our voices heard, but that’s not going to happen because we’re so divided among ourselves,” Wright says.